 - Once the app has been installed, head to the Settings menu and choose Alert actions.

-- Make sure that the PagerDuty app is Enabled and then click Setup PagerDuty Incidents.
+- Make sure that the PagerDuty app is Enabled and then click Setup PagerDuty Incidents to the right.

 - Paste the Integration URL for your PagerDuty service into the supplied field.